MurmurationsNetwork/MurmurationsServices/README.md

 2. Try `index.murmurations.dev/v2/ping`, `library.murmurations.dev/v2/ping` and `data-proxy.murmurations.dev/v1/ping`

-## Using Pre-commit and custom git hooks
+### Using Pre-commit and custom git hooks

+> Note: [Pre-commit](https://pre-commit.com) is a linter to ensure consistent style, etc. Please use it before submitting pull requests to this repository.

-1. Install pre-commit on your Mac by running `brew install pre-commit`.
+1. Install pre-commit on a Mac by running `brew install pre-commit`.

 2. Add pre-commit file and change permission.